GSI-HPC/prometheus-cluster-exporter/README.md

 The squeue command from SLURM must be accessable locally to the exporter to retrieve the running jobs.

+### Getent

+The getent command is required for the uid to user and group mapping used for the process names throughput metrics.

 ## Metrics

 Cluster exporter metrics are prefixed with "cluster_".